-MATHÉMATIQUES 9° (MATF1F) - 1 credit
+MATHÉMATIQUES 9^e (MATF1F) - 1 credit

-This course builds on the understanding from Kindergarten to Grade 8 Mathematics.
-A focus on problem-solving skills will enable students to move on with a deeper understanding of mathematics.
+This course builds on the understanding from kindergarten to Grade 8 Mathematics.
+A focus on problem-solving skills will enable students to understand mathematics.

 It is composed of 8 strands.
 Included for each strand is an outline of the important concepts, skills and processes which students are expected to learn.

 Topics: Number Sense, Powers, Circle Geometry, Polynomials, Linear Relation, Statistics, Symmetry and Geometry.